 - SMSF with individual trustees: you need to find another trustee who is not a member of the fund.
 In other words, you need to have at least two individual trustees including yourself.
 The non-member trustee can be related to you or not related but can not be your employer.

 - SMSF with a corporate trustee: you can set up the SMSF by yourself and there is no need to get anyone else involved.

 If you would like to find another individual trustee, the pros and cons are as below:

 - Advantages of using another individual trustee:

-- no setup/establishment costs for your SMSF with our free setup services.
+- low setup/establishment costs for your SMSF with our setup services.

 - no ongoing company ASIC annual review fees.

 - the other trustee is also the legal owner of all your SMSF fund assets even though he/she is not a member of your SMSF and does not have any balance in your SMSF.

 - you need other trustee’s signature frequently for annual tax return, financial reports, minutes, opening bank accounts or share/investment trading platforms.